codeinthehole/til/README.md

 source /path/to/repo/install.sh
 ```

-Consider adding this `source`ing to your Bash start-up script.
+Consider adding this snippet to your Bash start-up script.

 Note, the `til_screenshot.sh` script requires
 [`pngcrush`](https://pmt.sourceforge.io/pngcrush/) and `imagemagick`; both of
-which can be installed from Homebrew:
+which can be installed from Homebrew on MacOS:

 ```sh
 brew install pngcrush imagemagick